vineetasharma/soundcloud-node-api/README.md

-#SoundCloud Node API(soundcloud-node-api)
+#soundcloud-node-api

-**soundcloud-node-api**: _soundcloud-node-api_ is a node js utility module which supports most of the developer available for sound cloud.
+soundcloud-node-api : soundcloud-node-api is a node js utility module which supports most of the developer available for sound cloud.
 It is designed get data from  Sound Cloud API in a very simplest way.
 The SoundCloud API exposes resources(rest api) to manage user data, sounds and play-lists.
 To access public resources(API), you just have to pass a **sound_cloud_clientId** as parameter.
 You can get the **sound_cloud_clientId** by registering the App over [developer](https://developers.soundcloud.com/) page.

 ##How to install
 ```bash
     npm install soundcloud-node-api --save